duclun3Dev/Anomaly-Lockdown-Lobotomy-Edition/README.md

 step 6, clear cache (you should do this if you want to make your own changes to the mod), and play AL!

 optional: go to Scraper and Enable Cache Scraper, since i need help compiling all of the data in the game!

+feel free to suggest modding requests on the discord @duclun